Risk-based inspection

-Risk Based Inspection (RBI) is an Optimal maintenance business process used to examine equipment such as pressure vessels, (QOC) quick opening closure - doors, heat exchangers, and piping in industrial plants.
+Risk-based inspection (RBI) is an optimal maintenance business process used to prioritize inspection equipment such as pressure vessels, heat exchangers, and piping in industrial plants based API 581.
 RBI is a decision-making methodology for optimizing inspection plans.
 The RBI concept lies in that the risk of failure can be assessed in relation to a level that is acceptable, and inspection and repair used to ensure that the level of risk is below that acceptance limit.
-It examines the Health, Safety and Environment (HSE) and business risk of ‘active’ and ‘potential’ Damage Mechanisms (DMs) to assess and rank failure probability and consequence.
+It examines the health, safety and environment and business risk of ‘active’ and ‘potential’ damage mechanisms to assess and rank failure probability and consequence.
 This ranking is used to optimize inspection intervals based on site-acceptable risk levels and operating limits, while mitigating risks as appropriate.
 RBI analysis can be qualitative, quantitative or semi-quantitative in nature.

-Probability of Failure (PoF) is estimated on the basis of the types of degradation mechanisms operating in the component.
+Probability of failure is estimated on the basis of the types of degradation mechanisms operating in the component.
 It is calculated as the area of overlap between the distributions of the degradation rate for each degradation mechanism (based on uncertainties in rate) with the distribution of the resistance of the component to failure.